ArgonDesign/alogic/doc/fsms.md

 ### Using functions for encapsulation

 All FSMs must contain a `main` function.
 Execution starts at the beginning of `main` after reset.
-FSM code can also be partitioned into multiple functions.
-Note that functions do not return without an explicit `return` statement.
-If the execution reaches the end of the body of a function, control is transferred to the beginning of the function, and conceptually proceeds in an infinite loop.
-This behaviour is distinctly different from common programming languages.
-The body of the example FSM above takes 1 cycle to execute, and hence repeats on every clock cycle.
+FSM code can also be partitioned into multiple control functions.
+If the execution reaches the end of the body of a control function, the function returns (control is transferred to the call site).
+When the `main` function returns, control is transferred to the beginning of `main` again, with the execution thus proceeding in an infinite loop.
+The body of the example FSM above takes 1 cycle to execute, then it reaches the end of `main`, and hence the body is effectively executed on every clock cycle.

 An FSM that, depending on the state of an input port, would apply one of 2 different kinds of processing could be defined using the following pattern: